 d) Easiest residency: Residency visas are only granted to people who have compelling reasons to be in that EU country, either because you are connected to someone already living there or you offer specialized skills that a specific company is seeking that no other EU resident offers.

 A spouse’s or fiancé(e)’s citizenship is only relevant when applying for a fiancé(e) or spouse visa for permanent immigration purposes, not tourist (Schengen or otherwise), work or student visas.
 Some EU countries have them, but the majority do not at this time.
 It also has no bearing on passport control.
-Passport/border control checks only your passport and does not ask or care who you are married to.
+Passport/border control checks only your passport and does not ask or care who you are engaged or married to.

 e) Overstaying a Schengen visa or any visa in the EU: Overstaying the duration of any visa carries consequences and penalties specific to the country in which a person overstayed.
 The EU has not set a standard, therefore an inquiry must be made in the country where it occurred.